pirafrank/fpiracom/_posts/2016-02-10-issue-renew-ssl-certs-startssl.md

 ### Finishing

-Now just restart nginx to start using the new cert and key.
+Now just restart nginx to start using new cert and key.

 ```sh
 # service nginx restart